paulAkan/RepData_PeerAssessment1/PA11_template.md

 meanData2<-mean(totalData2$total)
 medianData2<-median(totalData2$total)
 ```
-####The mean and median are 10766.19 and 10766.18, respectively
+###The mean and median are 10766.19 and 10766.18, respectively

-####these numbers differ from the previous estimate.
+###these numbers differ from the previous estimate.

 ##Are there differences in activity patterns between weekdays and weekends?

 ###1.
-Create a new factor variable in the dataset with two levels - ???weekdays??? and ???weekend??? indicating whether a given date is a weekday or weekend day.
+Create a new factor variable in the dataset with two levels -weekdays and weekend ###indicating whether a given date is a weekday or weekend day.

 ```r
 #already implemented is df